benjaminrose/website-source/thanks/index.md

     - ability to do manual labor, even with a few aches and pains
     - the Internet, making far away family closer
     - God's provisions, daily & monthly[^1]
+* 2015-06-29
+    - off site server quality backups
+    - five feedings of milk
+    - the Internet in my pocket
+    - time to tinker
+    - my well behaved and lovable puppy

 ---------